 Philips 329P1H vs Samsung M70A Smart Monitor: Price and verdict

 The Philips 329P1H is priced at £519.
-The company also offers the 326P1H, which is the same design and also measures 31.5 inches, but has a Full HD resolution and is priced at £399.
+The company also offers the 326P1H, which is the same design and also measures 31.5 inches, but has a QHD resolution (2560 x 1440) and is priced at £399.
 The Samsung is a fair bit cheaper, with a price of £399, and the company also offers a Full HD version priced at £279 for a 32-inch model and £229 for 27 inches.
+Be sure to take a look at the widgets on this page though because you might be able to find some good deals on both monitors.

 When looking at the 32-inch, 4K models, deciding between these two monitors comes down to what you want from your screen.